FAQ’s

 There are three local train stations that we use to pick-up and drop off our guests at and it all depends on timing and frequency of the trains.
 The order given to these choices is based on reliability, frequency and simplicity of service.

-- Destination: Troyes.
+1. Destination: Troyes.
 Direct, hourly service from Gare de l’est with travel times taking about 1h40min.
-Prices range from 26€ for 2nd class to 39€ for first class service.
+Prices range from 27€ for 2nd class to 52€ for first class service.
 From our village to this station, the travel time is about 45 minutes.

-- Destination: Tonnerre.
-Direct, hourly service from Bercy with travel times taking about 1h45min and only 2nd class service costing 17€.
+2. Destination: Tonnerre.
+Direct, hourly service from Bercy with travel times taking about 1h45min.
+The cost is about 17€ with just one class of service offered.
 From our village to this station, the travel time is just 20 minutes.
 However, sometimes these trains are not direct and the frequency of service is less than if you are traveling from Troyes, especially on weekend days.

-- Destination: Montbard.
+3. Destination: Montbard.
 Direct infrequent service from Gare de Lyon with travel times taking about 1h.
-Prices range from 25€ to 65€ depending on class of service.
+Prices range from 27€ to 65€ depending on class of service.
 From our village to this station, the travel time is about 1 hour.

 By Car